There are three key groups who use idQ® Trust as a Service (TaaS):

 Employees (and others needing access) use idQ TaaS to access to their workstations, log into their desktops or laptops, access enterprise applications and online services.
 With no usernames or passwords, the need to carry dongles and the need to remember arcane strings and codes become a thing of the past.
 Resetting passwords becomes a relic of a bygone era.

-You’ll be able to finally dispense usernames and passwords.
+You’ll be able to finally dispense with the effort and expense of maintaining usernames and passwords.
 You can get quick, convenient access to all applications without having to think about it.

 Executives use idQ TaaS as users and to easily and securely authorize various business transactions, access reporting and ensure platforms, IP and data are secure.
 You’ll be saying, “Wow, I love this as a user.
 It so convenient.
 And I love it because I know our information is locked down and protected.”